Please click here to find out the latest information about how courts are functioning during the Covid-19 pandemic.

 What services are available for disabled people?

 All courts should have disabled access and toilet facilities.
 In addition, courts generally offer enhanced hearing access and welcome guide dogs for the visually impaired.
 If you have a disability that may affect you when attending court it is worth contacting the court in advance so that special arrangements can be made.
-Please read this guide, facilities and services for customers with disabilities for more information.
+You can also visit the court’s website or speak to your solicitor about disabled access.

 Are there any childcare facilities at court?